What Are Tension Headaches?

-Tension headaches are dull pain, tightness, or pressure around your forehead or the back of your head and neck.
-Some people say it feels like a clamp squeezing their skull.
+Tension headaches are dull pain, tightness, or pressure that can feel like a clamp squeezing your skull.
 They’re also called stress headaches, and they’re the most common type for adults.

 There are two types:

 - Episodic tension headaches happen fewer than 15 days per month.

 - Chronic tension headaches happen more than 15 days a month.